-British manufacturer Briggs Automotive Company (BAC) approaches Malcolm Nicholls Ltd to produce 3D printed parts for new Mono R supercar
+British manufacturer Briggs Automotive Company (BAC) approaches Malcolm Nicholls Ltd to produce 3d printed large rear wheel arches for the new Mono R supercar

 BAC came to Malcolm Nicholls Ltd via a recommendation from DSM Malcolm Nicholls Ltd SLA supplier as BAC launched the next generation of the world-renowned Mono single-seater at the Goodwood Festival of Speed in July this year, showcasing a cutting-edge, more organic and lighter design.

 BAC co-developed 3D printing applications that were utilised in the manufacturing of the Mono R. This 3D printing offered BAC more freedom to create sinuous, organic designs and achieve significant weight savings.

 To develop the automotive prototype, BAC required many large 3D-printed parts for the Mono R launch and worked with MNL as we have one of the largest 3D printing stereolithography systems available, the RPS NEO800.